mrperfectpandit/Inventory-tracker/README.md

 -->using LabelIMG we craete to categories
    1. Throwing
    2. working<br>
-3.Use google colab for training our data-set.
+3. Use google colab for training our data-set.
 For training we use YOLOv4 custom object detector with Darkent in the Cloud.<br>
-4.After training save the best_weights and export our model.<br>
+4. After training save the best_weights and export our model.<br>
-5.Than perform fine-tuning and optimization of model using ROI.<br>
+5. Than perform fine-tuning and optimization of model using ROI.<br>
-6.Make final output video along its dashboard.
+6. Make final output video along its dashboard.

 ## Result